praveen-kaia/open-dex-contracts/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Klaytn.
-As an open source project, Klaytn is always open to the developer community and we welcome your contribution to help more developer onboarding resources for the Klaytn developer community.
+Thank you for your interest in contributing to Kaia.
+As an open source project, Kaia is always open to the developer community and we welcome your contribution to help more developer onboarding resources for the Kaia developer community.
 Please read the guideline below and follow it in all interactions with the project.

-## How to Contribute on Klaytn
+## How to Contribute on Kaia

 1. Read this [contributing document](./CONTRIBUTING.md).
 2. Sign [Contributor Licensing Agreement (CLA)](#contributor-license-agreement-cla).